ejb/elliotbentley.com/src/pages/blog/data-viz-design-process.md

 ---
-date: 2016-10-05
+pubDate: 2016-10-05
 layout: ../../layouts/post.astro
 title: "Designing an interactive data visualisation, from first sketch to final product"
 ---

 ![](/assets/oilpoll/oilpoll-in-situ.png)

 I recently published [How Oil’s Fall Has Flummoxed Forecasters](http://www.wsj.com/graphics/oil-forecasts-flummoxed-forecasters/) (requires a subscription to _The Wall Street Journal_), an interactive graphic that explores two-and-a-half years' worth of forecasts of the price of oil.
 Before reaching the final design, I first crash-tested early designs on fellow graphics staffers, and later refined the design with the help of Maryanne Murray and other editors.

-*Please note that the data presented in the following sketches are incomplete and, in places, inaccurate.
-They are presented here only to illustrate the design process.*
+_Please note that the data presented in the following sketches are incomplete and, in places, inaccurate.
+They are presented here only to illustrate the design process._

 My first sketches, made using D3, were an attempt at recreating my colleague Pat Minczeski's [original static design](https://twitter.com/georgikantchev/status/600709372126302208).